Links on SoundGuys may earn us a commission. Learn more.

 Apple is way ahead of everyone else in the environmental department.
 If it decides to use its lobbying power, this could turn into a serious challenge for smaller competitors that are only just starting to embrace sustainability.

 What’s in the Bose Sustainability Report?

 Bose issued its first sustainability report in 2017 and has committed to publishing a new report every two years.
 In its initial report, Bose set clear manufacturing and sustainability goals for the fiscal year of 2020 (FY20).
 The company achieved two of its goals in 2019, including a reduction of energy consumption by 6% per unit produced at its Tijuana production facility which, as Bose told us, accounts for over 50% of its total Scope 1 and 2 footprint.
-By 2021, it further decreased its energy use and carbon emissions, but due to the pandemic, Bose missed its recycling goal and the desired increase in participation in its people management trainings, which had to be redesigned.

 At this point, Bose isn’t reporting Scope 3, which indicates supply chain emissions.
 In Bose’s defense, Scope 3 emissions are controversial.
 Banihani explains that if every company on the planet accounted for its own Scope 1 and 2 emissions, Scope 3 emissions would already be accounted for.